wendahere/GoGetter/Journal.md

 ### Monday 7/12/2020

-Allen worked on report.
+Allen worked on the report, specifically on ergonomics study and looking at the different anothropometric data of Southeast Asians.
 Reynard worked on SQL.

 Wen Da worked on getting the keypad hex file.
 The keypad will look like this:
 [{a:7},"A","B","C"],